nehemiahjacob/spotify-ripper/README.rst

       --play-token-resume RESUME_AFTER
                             If the 'play token' is lost to a different device using the same Spotify account, the script will wait a speficied amount of time before restarting.
 This argument takes the same values as --resume-after [Default=abort]
+      --playlist-m3u        create a m3u file when ripping a playlist --playlist-absolute-paths
+                            creates the playlist file with absolute paths instead of relative --playlist-directory PLAYLIST_DIRECTORY
-      --playlist-m3u        create a m3u file when ripping a playlist --playlist-wpl        create a wpl file when ripping a playlist --playlist-sync       Sync playlist songs (rename and remove old songs) --plus-pcm            Saves a .pcm file in addition to the encoded file (e.g. mp3)
+                            creates the playlist file in another directory [Default=Song Directory] --playlist-wpl        create a wpl file when ripping a playlist --playlist-sync       Sync playlist songs (rename and remove old songs) --plus-pcm            Saves a .pcm file in addition to the encoded file (e.g. mp3)